bbarello/our-team-profile-generator/README.md

 unit tests.
 When the user has completed building the team, the application will create an HTML file that a nicely formatted team roster based on the information provided by the user.

+One of the most important aspects of programming is writing code that is readable, reliable, and maintainable.
+Often times, how we design our code is just as important as the code itself.
+Since testing is a key piece in making code maintainable, this application also includes a suites of Jest unit tests.
+And the development of this project was focused on test-driven development.

 ```